 CCYC's Response to COVID-19

 We are doing our best to keep up with the rapidly changing mitigation regulations that have been put in place by DHS and IDPH.
 We will continue to update you are changing are implemented.
 Since this continues to be a fluid situation, Ms. Amanda and Ms. Connie continue to monitor recommendations from the CDC, IDPH, DHS, and our Child Care Nurse Consultant.
 Below is what we have currently put in place for CCYC.
-If parents are working from home, then children should remain at home.

 Drop-off and Pick-up Procedures